zhiyupan/learngit/readme.txt

-git is a vision controlsystem. git is free software.
+git is a distributed vision control system. git is free software.